onlyistranger/PicList/currentVersion_en.md

 ### ✨ Features

-- Manage
-  - Now, after modifying the custom domain name, the current page will be automatically forced to refresh
+- Now when the `upload` interface only passes the `picbed` parameter, the default configuration of the corresponding image bed is used instead of the `Default` configuration
+- Optimized the processing logic of the backup domain name of the smms image bed
+- The built-in aws S3 image bed now uses a drop-down box when setting permissions, and `disableBucketPrefixToURL` is now modified to a boolean type
+- Advanced renaming now supports the `{str-number}` format, where number is any number, and adds support for `{ms}` (milliseconds)
+- In the management function, the upload custom renaming adds support for `{h}` (hour), `{i}` (minute), `{s}` (second), and `{timestamp}` is modified to milliseconds, and adds support for `{str-number}`
+- In the management function, the Alibaba Cloud image bed adds support for creating `oss-cn-wuhan (South China 1-Wuhan)` regional storage buckets
-  - Now, the cloud-side latest file list is obtained by default when entering the management page for the first time
+- Optimized the layout of the placeholder description page for renaming
-- Now the built-in s3 image bed defaults to allowing self-signed certificates
-- Now the timestamp in advanced renaming is accurate to milliseconds
+- The Docker version of PicList-core now changes the time zone to East Eight District

 ### 🐛 Bug Fixes

-- Manage
-  - Fixed the problem that forcing https does not take effect on the local image bed
-- Fixed the problem that Minio cannot delete images normally when the region is not filled in
+- Fixed the description of the timestamp in advanced renaming, changed from seconds to milliseconds
-- Fixed the problem that the built-in s3 image bed will add an additional bucket name when used with Minio